The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \subsection{The main results}

 In this paper we are mostly concerned with the following question.

-\begin{question} Given a connected 3-manifold $N$ with empty or toroidal boundary and $\phi\in H^1(N;\Z)$, how can we express $C(N,\phi)$ in terms of the topology and geometry of $N$? \end{question}
+\begin{question} Given a connected irreducible 3-manifold $N$ with empty or toroidal boundary and $\phi\in H^1(N;\Z)$, how can we express $C(N,\phi)$ in terms of the topology and geometry of $N$? \end{question}

 Before we can state our main theorem we need to introduce some notation.
-Let $\Sigma$ be a properly embedded surface in a 3-manifold $N$. \bnm \item We say that $\Sigma$ is \emph{Thurston norm minimizing} if $x_N([\Sigma])=\chi_-(\Sigma)$ and if no component of $\Sigma$ is a sphere, a disk, a compressible torus or a boundary parallel annulus.
+Let $\Sigma$ be a properly embedded surface in an irreducible 3-manifold $N$. \bnm \item We say that $\Sigma$ is \emph{Thurston norm minimizing} if $x_N([\Sigma])=\chi_-(\Sigma)$ and if no component of $\Sigma$ is a sphere, a disk, a compressible torus or a boundary parallel annulus.
 If $N\ne S^1\times D^2$, then it follows from standard arguments and from our hypothesis that $N$ is irreducible that any $\phi$ can be represented by a Thurston norm minimizing surface.
+Indeed, any component that is a compressible torus or a boundary parallel annulus is always null homologous, and spheres and disks are null homologous as well when $N$ is irreducible and not $S^1\times D^2$.
 Note that the empty surface is the unique Thurston norm minimizing surface representing the trivial homology class. \item We denote by $\Sigma\times [-1,1]$ a closed tubular neighborhood of $\Sigma$.
 Furthermore we write $N\doublesms \Sigma:=N\sms \Sigma \times (-1,1)$ and we write $\Sigma_\pm :=\Sigma \times \{\pm 1\}$. \item We denote by $\JJ(N)$ the set of JSJ-components of $N$. \enm

 The following theorem is proved in~\cite{Her18}.